Snuff (film): Controversy

 As a publicity stunt, Shackleton reportedly hired fake protesters to picket movie theaters showing the film.
-According to his associate Carter Stevens, Shackleton was surprised when some genuine protesters also started picketing the theaters.
-Shackleton's efforts succeeded in generating a media frenzy around the film, with media commentators and citizen groups condemning the film without having actually seen it.
-Although the film was exposed as a hoax in Variety shortly after its release, it became popular in New York City, Philadelphia, Los Angeles and Boston.
+According to his associate Carter Stevens, he was later surprised when genuine protesters also started picketing the theaters.
+Shackleton's efforts succeeded in generating a media frenzy around the film, with media commentators and citizen groups condemning the film without having actually seen it.Although the film was exposed as a hoax in Variety shortly after its release, it became popular in New York City, Philadelphia, Los Angeles and Boston.

 The Adult Film Association of America (AFAA), of which Shackleton was a member, took pains to avoid any association with Snuff, as the snuff movies urban legend included rumors that the sex industry was involved in those films.
-The AFAA expelled Shackleton, announced that affiliated adult movie theaters would not show the picture (which anyway was being shown in mainstream theaters and not in adult ones), and called a press conference to insist that the film was a hoax.
+The AFAA expelled Shackleton, then later announced that affiliated adult movie theaters would not show the picture (which was being shown in mainstream theaters and not in adult ones), and called a press conference to insist that the film was a hoax.

 Rumors persisted that the film showed a real-life murder.
 Throughout Snuffs theatrical run, Shackleton remained purportedly ambiguous about the nature of the film.
 When interviewed by Variety, he stated: "[If the murder is real], I'd be a fool to admit it.
-If it isn't real, I'd be a fool to admit it".
+If it isn't real, I'd be a fool to admit it.”

-Prompted by "complaints and petitions from well-known writers, including Eric Bentley and Susan Brownmiller, and legislators", New York District Attorney Robert M. Morgenthau conducted an month-long investigation into the circumstances surrounding the film's production.
-Morgenthau ultimately dismissed the supposedly "real" murder as "nothing more than conventional trick photography—as is evident to anyone who sees the movie".Liam T. Sanford, "Nasties News", p.
-49 (Video Viewer magazine, July 1983) Morgenthau reassured the public that the actress apparently dismembered and killed in the ending of the film was "alive and well", having urged the police to trace her.
+Prompted by "complaints and petitions from well-known writers, including Eric Bentley and Susan Brownmiller, and legislators,” New York District Attorney Robert M. Morgenthau conducted a month-long investigation into the circumstances surrounding the film's production.
+Morgenthau ultimately dismissed the supposedly "real" murder as "nothing more than conventional trick photography—as is evident to anyone who sees the movie.”Liam T. Sanford, "Nasties News,” p.
+49 (Video Viewer magazine, July 1983) Morgenthau reassured the public that the actress apparently being dismembered and killed in the ending of the film had been traced by the police and was "alive and well.”
 He also found no basis for criminal prosecution related to pornography statutes, or to consumer fraud laws in regard to the film's advertising.
-However, Morgenthau stated that he had been "concerned about the fact that this kind of a film might incite or encourage people to commit violence against women".
+However, Morgenthau stated that he had been "concerned about the fact that this kind of a film might incite or encourage people to commit violence against women.”